 “You want me to pick one, master?”

 Sephiroth chuckled.
 “Yes, my flower.
 Take as long as you wish.
 That arduous task is yours.”

 “You’re ever so patient with me, master.”
 She could barely breathe her awe.

 For the upper tiers Sephiroth held her high so the Cetra could trace each spine.
 The words were a jumble, and she quelled her whimper that the titles just flowed through her eyes.
 Though Sephiroth had told her to take her time, Aeris frequently checked.
-Nowhere in his angel’s face lay wrath or brusque impatience.
-His slivered eyes scanned what books she dwelled on, but he’d no judgments either way.
+Nowhere in his angel’s face lay ire or impatience.
+His slivered eyes scanned what books she dwelled on, but he’d no judgment either way.
 The general had read everything here more often than he cared to admit.
 Time and guilt don’t make fair friends, and better words might drown out the dark.

 The tome she chose was near bigger than her, and Sephiroth softly smiled.
 It was placed on the end of a middle shelf taking up the full length of that corner.
 The spine was dust lined for it had been a while since he’d disturbed its rest, but to Aeris the motes spun in emerald light and she recognized the word, “poetry.”

 Sephiroth carried both book and maid back up to her welcoming room.
 He turned out the light because he needed none and let the volume choose its page.

 The ceremony of innocence is drowned;

 The best lack all conviction, while the worst

 The general glanced down in frowning concern for such blood-soaked verse, but the little Cetra was smiling so bright in his arms with her lids lightly shut.
 Her tiny hands were no more clenched, but curled resting against the black coat.
 His low voice so soothing could put her to sleep and made even dark words shine so bright.